lbugasu/lbugasu/README.md

-# 🌛Sasa, it's Laurence here!
+# ✨Sasa, it's Laurence here!

 I am a developer working at the intersection of storytelling and software

-## 👨‍🔧Currently working on:
+## Currently working on👨‍🔧:
 [a classification model](https://github.com/lbugasu/truth-teller) for telling tweets that announce a disaster from those that do not

 <hr/>